 Elsewhere, a ferry trip along Geirangerfjord has to rank among the world’s prettiest voyages with pine-topped cliffs giving way to icy green water, regularly topped up by the waterfalls that cascade down the fissured sides of the ravine.
 Indeed, you’d be hard pushed to find a part of Norway’s northern fjordland that isn’t strikingly beautiful, with snow-capped peaks and looming forests almost everywhere you look.

 14.5 per sq km.

 Last updated: 20 February 2018

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

-Norway has extended the temporary border controls on its internal Schengen border until 11 November 2017.
+Norway has extended the temporary border controls on its internal Schengen border until further notice.
 These border controls take place at ports with ferry traffic from Sweden, Denmark and Germany.
-Additional border controls are in operation at Bergen airport until 25 September 2017, due to the UCI Road World Championships.
 Make sure you carry a valid passport on all these routes.